-Capital Punishment - Morality And Emotion
+Capital Punishment

-Morality and Emotion
+Morality And Emotion

 Emotions might have played a part in the Furman decision.
 Burger, in his dissent, warned that the Court's "constitutional inquiry … must be divorced from personal feelings as to the morality and efficacy of the death penalty."
 Justice HARRY A. BLACKMUN, who joined Burger in his dissent, later renounced his belief in the death penalty for reasons that another justice saw as partly personal.